bschussek/fig-standards/proposed/psr-4-autoloader/psr-4-autoloadable-library-B.md

    corresponding directory of the class' namespace.
 The file name MUST equal the class' unqualified name suffixed with `.php`.

    > Again we focus on autoloadable classes.
-A library may contain other classes
+A code base may contain other
-   > that don't satisfy this rule.
+   > classes that don't satisfy this rule.

 6. Example Algorithm
 --------------------

-Autoloaders are free to choose any algorithm of their choice to locate files for the classes within an autoloadable library.
+Autoloaders are free to choose any algorithm of their choice to locate files for the classes within an autoloadable code base.
 The following is an example algorithm for transforming a fully qualified class name into a file location:

 1. Remove any preceding namespace separator of the given fully qualified class